CodeWithCrescent/online-voting-system/README.md

-## Online Voting System via Student Information Management System(SIMS)
+## Online Voting System

 ## Description:
-This is a PHP-based project aimed at providing an efficient and secure platform for conducting online voting processes within the university community.
+This is a PHP-based project aimed at providing an efficient and secure platform for conducting online voting processes within the small community.

 The primary objective of this project is to streamline the voting process, ensuring transparency and accessibility for all eligible voters, including students, faculty, and administrative staff.
 The system facilitates various types of elections, such as student council elections, faculty representatives, and other university-related voting events.